Local Soybean Boards Promote U.S. Soy to International Buyers

-Applications will be reviewed by the farmer-led board and will be selected based on the greatest benefit to Maryland’s soybean industry.
+Funded by the soybean checkoff, projects should be for MSB’s upcoming fiscal year, beginning October 1, 2023, and should focus on soybean use promotion and communication.
+Applications will be reviewed by the farmer-led Board of Directors and will be selected based on those that provide the greatest benefit to Maryland’s soybean industry.
 Applications can be found here (Word) (PDF).

 About Maryland Soybean Board: The Maryland Soybean Board is funded by the national soybean checkoff program, which assesses one-half of one percent of the net market value of soybeans at the first point of sale.
 The board consists of ten volunteer farmer-directors and directs funds for research, marketing and education programs to benefit the Maryland soybean industry.